ceph/ceph/doc/releases/cuttlefish.rst

 * radosgw-admin now uses the term zone instead of cluster to describe each instance of the radosgw data store (and corresponding collection of radosgw daemons).
-The usage for the radosgw-admin command and the 'rgw zone root pool' config optoins have changed accordingly.
+The usage for the radosgw-admin command and the 'rgw zone root pool' config options have changed accordingly.

 * rbd progress indicators now go to standard error instead of standard